Last year I had a great year as a property investor.

 And virtually every one of them was nervous.

-Then there was talk of China’s meltdown threatening to throw our economy into recession, the European economy being a basket case, overseas markets were in turmoil as America had a new President (Trump), etc., etc.
+Then there was talk of how Trump was treating China’s which could throw our economy into recession, the European economy being a basket case and overseas markets were in turmoil etc., etc.

 Just in case you hadn’t worked it out yet…